UBC-CIC/Empathetic-Communication/docs/databaseModificationGuide.md

 ## Adding a New Table

-To add a new table, you only need to modify the `migrations.py` file:
+To add a new tables/columns or alter/remove existing ones, you only need to modify the `migrations.py` file:

 1. Define a function that returns the SQL for your new table
 2. Register the migration in the `get_all_migrations()` function